Seattle police break up ‘antifa soccer’ game, arrest 7 at Cal Anderson Park

 One person required paramedic care during the confrontation between police and the group, as shown in photos by Matt Mitgang, who was walking in the neighborhood during the incident.
 The 26-year-old man, who had a medical issue, was taken to Harborview Medical Center in stable condition, said David Cuerpo, Fire Department spokesperson.

 On-scene video shows several officers walking toward the soccer game, and the dispute, which occurred at about 4:30 p.m.
-“You all do realize the double standard here, right?” a participant tells police who arrived to removed the black-clad group, according to Instagram footage.
+“You all do realize the double standard here, right?” a participant tells police who arrived to remove the black-clad group, according to Instagram footage.
 Group members said other people have been playing in the park without being shooed out by police.

 One man spit on an officer and was arrested, said police Detective Patrick Michaud.
 Then six people “attempted to unarrest that individual,” he wrote in an update online.
 A large group surrounded the officers, and more police were called in, Michaud said.

-In an Instagram livestream video before any arrests were made, two police cruisers could be seen idling on the street at Cal Anderson park driving away.
+In an Instagram livestream video before any arrests were made, two police cruisers could be seen idling on the street at Cal Anderson Park driving away.
 The video shows a handful of people wearing all black, or “black bloc,” kicking around a soccer ball on the field, while two others hang a sign reading “Housing is the cure” on a nearby fence.

 One individual began recording and yelled at the police cars that they were “profiling,” because they only showed up at the park when people in “black bloc” began to play.